Currently, it is not possible to prevent CF.

 - A multivitamin daily, containing the antioxidant vitamins A, C, D, E, K, the B-vitamins and trace minerals, such as magnesium, calcium, zinc, and selenium.

-- Digestive enzymes, 1 - 2 tablets 3 times daily with meals.
-Your physician may already be prescribing a digestive enzyme for you -- make sure to speak with your physician before taking any digestive enzymes.
+- Digestive enzymes, 1 to 2 tablets, 3 times daily with meals.
+Your physician may already be prescribing a digestive enzyme, or something similar, for you -- make sure to speak with your physician before taking any digestive enzymes.

-- Coenzyme Q10, 100-200 mg at bedtime, for antioxidant and immune activity.
-Speak with your physician, particularly if you are on blood pressure medication or blood thinning medication.
+- Coenzyme Q10, 100 - 200 mg at bedtime, for antioxidant and immune activity.
+Speak with your physician, particularly if you are on blood pressure medication or blood-thinning medication, such as CoQ10 can potentially interfere with its actions.

 - N-acetyl cysteine (NAC), 200 mg daily, for antioxidant effects.
 Alternative health care practitioners may use higher dosages.
 Check with your health care provider.
-NAC can interact with nitroglycerin.
+Your doctor may already be prescribing something like NAC for you.
+NAC can interact with nitroglycerin, and potentially other medications.

-Herbs are generally a safe way to strengthen and tone the body's systems.
+Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, you should speak with your health care provider before starting any treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+You may use herbs as dried extracts (capsules, powders, teas, glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-- Cat's claw (Uncaria tomentosa) standardized extract, 20 mg 3 times a day, for inflammation, immune and antibacterial or antifungal activity.
+- Cat's claw (Uncaria tomentosa) standardized extract, 20 mg, 3 times per day, for inflammation, immune and antibacterial or antifungal activity.
 Cat's claw may interact with certain medications, including blood pressure medications.
 Cat's claw may worsen autoimmune disorders and Leukemia.

-- Milk thistle (Silybum marianum) seed standardized extract, 80 - 160 mg 2 - 3 times daily, for detoxification support.
-Milk thistle may have an estrogen like effect, so people who have a history of hormone related cancers should use milk thistle with caution.
+- Milk thistle (Silybum marianum) seed standardized extract, 80 to 160 mg, 2 to 3 times daily, for detoxification support.
+Milk thistle may have an estrogen-like effect, so people who have a history of hormone-related cancers should use milk thistle with caution.
 Milk thistle is in the same family as ragweed and may cause allergic reactions in people who are sensitive to ragweed.
 Since milk thistle works on the liver, it may interact with medications.
 Speak with your physician.

-- Ground Ivy (Hedera helix) standardized extract, 50 mg 3 times daily, to reduce mucous production and to loosen phlegm.
+- Ground Ivy (Hedera helix) standardized extract, 50 mg, 3 times daily, to reduce mucous production and to loosen phlegm.
 Ground ivy can be particularly toxic to the liver and kidneys.
 People who have a history of seizure disorders should avoid ground ivy.
-Speak with your physician.
+You should only take ground ivy under the supervision of a trained herbalist who is working with your physician.

 - Antimonium tartaricum -- for wet, rattling cough (although the cough is usually too weak to bring up mucus material from the lungs) that is accompanied by extreme fatigue and breathing problems.
 Symptoms usually worsen when the person is lying down.